What inspired Sam Fender to write Hypersonic Missiles?

 It’s the title track of the singer-songwriter’s debut album… but what inspired the song of the same name?

-Sam Fender has released his debut album Hypersonic Missiles.
-It’s the culmination of an exciting year that began with the young singer-songwriter winning the BRITs Critics Choice Award and ends with four homecoming shows at the O2 Academy Newcastle.
+Sam Fender released his debut album Hypersonic Missiles in the summer of 2019.
+It was the culmination of an exciting year that began with the young singer-songwriter winning the BRITs Critics Choice Award.

 Fender has released stunning songs like That Sound and Play God, but it’s the song Hypersonic Missiles that’s caught the ear of people around the world.